opensearch-project/documentation-website/_dashboards/im-dashboards/notifications.md

 ## Configuring notification settings for an individual operation

-You can view default notification settings when you perform an indexing operation, along with set up additional notifications.
+You can view default notification settings when you perform an indexing operation as well as set up additional notifications.
 For example, if you want to configure an additional notification for a reindex operation, perform the following steps:

 1. Select **Management** > **Index Management**.